brodkinca/BCA-Laravel-Inspect/README.md

 Please run all unit tests before submitting any code!

-**NOTE:** Running the unit tests will erase any phpcs/phpmd configuration files in the root of your project without warning!!!
+**NOTE:** Running the unit tests will erase any phpcs/phpmd configuration files in your `app` directory without warning!!!